unepwcmc/ProtectedPlanet/upgrade-plan/backend/10-test-suite.md

    **Known wrinkle left in place:** the CSV path (`import_stats`) still *does* create nil-country rows, so the two stats sources disagree.
 Harmless while nothing reads them, but worth aligning if the CSV fallback is ever revived or someone starts consuming high-seas country statistics.

-### ✅ COMPLETE — every backend test passes (Jul 2026)
+### ✅ COMPLETE — the suite is fully green on Rails 5.2 (Jul 2026)

 ```
-624 runs, 1518 assertions, 0 failures, 12 errors, 7 skips
+624 runs, 1535 assertions, 0 failures, 0 errors, 7 skips
 ```

-**All 12 remaining errors are the vite/CI environment gap — zero real test failures.** The suite went from *not loading at all* to fully green on Rails 5.2.
+**Zero failures, zero errors.** Verified on `upgrade-plan` after merging `backend/test-suite-revival` and `backend/ci-test-baseline`.

 ```
-dead (0 runs) → L0 (632) → 107 → 99 → 95 → 87 → 75 → 70 → 60 → 51 → 44 → 37 → 28 → 23 → 19 → 16 → 0 real
+dead (0 runs) → L0 (632) → 107 → 99 → 95 → 87 → 75 → 70 → 60 → 51 → 44 → 37 → 28 → 23 → 19 → 16 → 12 → 0
 ```

-**The one remaining blocker is not a test problem:** the layout's vite tags need `yarn install` + `bin/vite build` to run before `rake test`.
-The Jenkins pipeline does `yarn install` but never builds vite assets, so **CI will hit this independently of the tests**.
-Fix belongs in the Jenkinsfile (and touches `config/vite.json`, which is frontend-owned).
+**Nothing is outstanding.** The last 12 were the local `node_modules` artefact above, cleared by `yarn install`.

+**CI now enforces the suite:** the Jenkinsfile Test stage was calling `echo "rakeTest()"` instead of `rakeTest()`, so tests had never run in a build — which is why the 2021 breakage went unnoticed for years.
+Fixed and merged.

 **Milestone: the Rails upgrade now has its safety net.** Phase 1 is done; the Rails 6 → 7 → 8 bumps can proceed with a green suite to verify each step.